Ryan-Lukas/MVC-mulituser-platform-videogame/README.md

 This assignment we created a multiplayer game simular to astroids but allowed multiple individuals connect to the client and play against each other.
 I learned the MVC design pattern within CS 3500 and implemented it within this project.
 I also learned about networking and using sockets to connect and disconnect players.

-*NOTE: This project must have a server to run on and during this project, we used our school server that our professor set up*
+*NOTE: This project must have a server to run on and during this project, we used our school server that our professor set up.*